rssalessio/multi-reward-multi-policy-eval/README.md

 These variables define the type of experiment (number of states, reward free vs finite rewards and single policy vs multi policy).
 Results are saved in the `data` folder.

-Ensure that you also change the number of processes used in `config/tabular/config.yaml`, variable `experiment.num_processes`.
+Ensure that you also change the number of processes used in `config/tabular/config.yaml`, variable `experiment.num_processes` before running the experiments.